 Festival of Holidays Entertainment

 The Holiday Sunset Concerts will include high energy bands on alternating nights.
-Phat Cat Swinger plays Wed, Thursday, Friday and Saturday. *NEW FOR 2019* The Suffragettes take the stage Sunday, Monday & Tuesday.
+Phat Cat Swinger plays Wed, Thursday, Friday and Saturday.
+The Suffragettes take the stage Sunday, Monday & Tuesday.

 Love the music of Christmas at Disney California Adventure?
 Enjoy the sounds of the season with the Disney Festival of Holidays playlist, a specially-curated Apple Music® playlist within the Play Disney Parks app.